NWU Libraries homepage

 01/17/2025

 Mr Amkele Jampethu joined the NWU LIS (Library Systems) on the 1st of November 2024.
 He has a strong academic background, holding an Advanced Diploma in Information and Communication Technology in Applications Development (2022) from Walter Sisulu University.
-He also holds the certification of cyber safe from a learnership with Altron bytes solutions.
+He also holds the certification of CyberSafe from a learnership with Altron Bytes Solutions.
 His professional journey began at Walter Sisulu University, where he worked as an E-Learning Assistant for 10 months.
 He gained valuable experience and underwent training and implementation of problem-solving, social skills and facilitation of learning during electronic learning sessions in the 2021 academic year using blended learning tools.
 He also gained experience in maintaining DLT labs for students.

 After completing his studies, Mr Jampethu started an internship with Capacity, where he worked as a Junior Cloud Associate and also worked remotely as a part-time Data administrator at Luthango Holdings.
 He gained skills in coding using different languages like Java, VB and C# to name a few.
 He considers himself a highly motivated and hardworking individual who possesses strong analytical and coding skills.